Anonymous4078/dominity.js/README.md

 );
 ```

+> [!NOTE]
-> they are arguments so dont foreget the commas
+> They are arguments so don't foreget the commas.

 #### Simplified Componentization

 Dominity allows us to create components with ease by encapsulating Dominity code in a function.
-This approach allows developers to create modular and maintainable code structures with ease, utilizing function parameters as component prop, a dominity componenet is any function that returns elements made with dominity
+This approach allows developers to create modular and maintainable code structures with ease, utilizing function parameters as component prop, a dominity component is any function that returns elements made with dominity.

 A simple button component